-The Follower Read feature refers to using any follower replica of a Region to serve a read request under the premise of strongly consistent read.
+The Follower Read feature refers to using any follower replica of a Region to serve a read request under the premise of strongly consistent reads.
 This feature improves the throughput of the TiDB cluster and reduces the load of the leader.
 It contains a series of load balancing mechanisms that offload TiKV read loads from the leader replica to the follower replica in a Region.
-TiKV’s Follower Read implementation guarantees the linear consistency of single-row data reading.
-Combined with Snapshot Isolation in TiDB, this implementation also provides users with strongly consistent read.
+TiKV's Follower Read implementation guarantees the linearizability of data reading; combined with Snapshot Isolation in TiDB, this implementation provides users with strongly consistent reads.

-To achieve strongly consistent read, the follower node currently requires additional
+To achieve strongly consistent reads, the follower node currently requires additional

 ReadIndexoverhead.
 Therefore, the main benefits of Follower Read are to isolate read and write requests of the cluster and to increase overall read throughput.
 Regarding the latency of a single request, it requires one more interaction overhead with